gabimarti/Demons-eye-keylogger/README.md

 ## Features
     * Record keystrokes
     * Periodic screen capture
     * Server included for remote monitoring on the same local network.
+    * Server runs in a separate thread.
-    * Send data to a remote computer with Monitor App
+    * Send data to a remote computer with Monitor App (only keystrokes)
-    * Paste data to a Paste service (pastebin.com, pastecode.xyz)
+    * Paste data (keystrokes) to a Paste service (pastebin.com, pastecode.xyz)
     * Send data to a Telegram Channel with a Telegram Bot. (send url of Pastes and screenshots)
-    * Two methods of keystroke capture using different modules
+    * Two methods of keystroke capture using different modules (pyWinHook & pynput)

 ## Some useful references